openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer - Cross-Device & Deferred {#use-case-5}

-The End-User wants to obtain a digital criminal record.
-She visits the local administration's office and requests the issuance of the official criminal record as a digital Credential.
-After presenting her ID document, she is asked to scan a QR code with her Wallet.
-She is being told that the actual issuance of the Credential will take some time due to necessary background checks by the authority.
+The End-User intends to acquire a digital criminal record.
+This involves a visit to the local administration's office to request the official criminal record be issued as a digital Credential.
+After presenting the ID document, the End-User is prompted to scan a QR code using the Wallet.
+It is communicated that the actual issuance of the Credential will require some time due to necessary background checks by the authority.

-In the Wallet, the End-User sees an indication that issuance of the digital record is under way.
-A few days later, the End-User receives a notification from her Wallet that requested Credential was successfully issued.
-When the End-User opens the Wallet, she is asked whether she wants to download the Credential.
-She confirms, and the new Credential is retrieved and stored in the Wallet.
+The End-User, during the usage of the Wallet, notices a sign that the issuance of the digital record is in progress.
+After a few days, a notification is received from the Wallet indicating that the requested Credential has been successfully issued.
+Upon opening the Wallet, the End-User is queried about the download of the Credential.
+After confirmation, the new Credential is fetched and saved in the Wallet.

 ## Wallet Initiated Issuance during Presentation {#use-case-1}